 He heard from some people that the group didn't earn a lot of donations at first because they appeared "too capable" and "too connected" in Hollywood.

-"Not sure people realized that this was a truly independent effort to build a small business that could possibly finance the early stages of a film," he said.
+"Not sure people realized that this was a truly independent effort to build [momentum] that could possibly help finance the early stages of a film," he said.

 The last pledger to commit came through very close to the deadline.